INSTALLATION GUIDE

 For Electricians: Sauna Installation Tips

-Keep a reel of silicone rubber cable in the van if you are marketing sauna installations.
-It is not a standard stock item at most wholesalers and may need to be ordered.
-Having it ready saves a return visit.
+Keep a reel of silicone rubber cable and heat-resistant fixings in the van if you are marketing sauna installations.
+Neither is a standard stock item at most wholesalers and both may need ordering, so having them ready is the difference between one visit and two.

-Use the quoting app to itemise the heat-resistant cable, silicone fixings, fireproof junction box, and specialist luminaires.
-These cost more than standard materials — make sure the quote reflects this.
+Use the quoting app to itemise the heat-resistant cable, silicone fixings, fireproof junction box and sauna-rated luminaires.
+They cost considerably more than the standard equivalents, and a quote built from a domestic radial template will not cover them.

 Quote and certify sauna electrical installations